learnitmyway/learnitmyway/content/post/tdd-example.md

 "1, 2, Fizz, Buzz, Fizz, Buzz, FizzBuzz, FizzBuzz"
 {{< / highlight >}}

-The complete source code can be found on
-<a href="https://github.com/DeveloperDavo/fizzBuzz" target="_blank" rel="noopener">GitHub</a>.

 When demonstrating this exercise I like to make the following points: